Rules

 You can filter the list of rules using the following criteria in the left sidebar:

-- Security Category: security rules are classified according to well-established security standards such as CWE and OWASP Top 10.
-See Security-related rules for details.
+Security Category: security rules are classified according to well-established security standards such as CWE and OWASP Top 10.
+See the Security-related rules page for more detail.

 Rule details

-To see the details of a rule, either click on it or use the right arrow key.
-Along with basic rule data, you'll also see which profiles the rule is active in.
+To see the details of a rule, either select the rule title or use the arrow keys to cycle through the list.
+Inside the detailed view, along side the basic rule data, you’ll also see which profiles the rule is active in.

 Add/Remove tags: